jhpyle/docassemble/_docs/installation.md

 cloned `docassemble` into your home directory.
 You will have to make some changes to adapt this to your platform.

-Enable the Apache wsgi module if it is not already enabled:
+Enable the Apache wsgi and xsendfile modules if they are not already enabled:

     sudo a2enmod wsgi
+    sudo a2enmod xsendfile

 Create the root directory for user-contributed Python packages (see [site.USER_BASE]), and make sure it is writeable: